Subgap states at ferromagnetic and spiral-ordered magnetic chains in two-dimensional superconductors. I. Continuum description: Conclusions

+By starting from the dense chain limit we could thus confirm that the indicators of additional features anticipated from extensions of the original tight binding formulation of the YSR hybridizations \cite{Heimes2015,Ojanen2015,Peng2015,Pascal2017} become indeed pertinent the closer the impurities are packed, and could provide a further tool to analyze recent experimental results \cite{Schneider2021a,Schneider2021b}.
+The dense limit has the further advantage that the resulting formulas are compact and explicit, and through the computation of the Green's function in Eq.\ \eqref{eq:G} we offer a quantity that allows for the further characterization of all single particle properties.

+This exact result allows us to fully characterize the subgap band structure, in particular the gap closures at various scattering strengths $V_m$ and spiral wave numbers $k_m$, together with their dimensional renormalization.
+Table \ref{tab:1Dvs2D} shows the most significant results in comparison with the pure 1D system.
+Such gap closures are relevant especially for topological phase transitions, yet we outlined that obtaining a relevant Hamiltonian for the topological description is not straightforward and requires a further in depth discussion.
+To underline the split between the general results and their application to topology we undertake this discussion of topological properties in the separate paper, Part II \cite{partII}, of this work.

-\textbf{\em Acknowledgments}.
-We thank T. Cren, R. Queiroz, and P. Simon for helpful discussions, and A. V. Balatsky and T. Ojanen for discussions during the early stage of this work.
+\acknowledgments We thank T. Cren, R. Queiroz, T. Ojanen, C. Hooley and P. Simon for helpful discussions, and A. V. Balatsky for discussions during the early stage of this work.
 CJFC acknowledges studentship funding from EPSRC under Grant No. EP/M506631/1.
-Open data compliance: This is a theory paper and all results are reproducible from the given formulas.
+The work presented in this paper is theoretical.
+No data were produced, and supporting research data are not required.